 In Las Vegas’ ever-evolving landscape, there’s always something – or someplace – new and exciting to experience.
-From brand new resorts and fully immersive sensory explorations to unbelievable and tempting new restaurants, the destination always has a new adventure around the next corner.
+From brand new resorts and tempting new restaurants to fully immersive sensory explorations and electric entertainment options, the destination always has a new adventure around the next corner.
 Here’s what’s new in Vegas.

 Virgin Hotels Las Vegas

-Get ready for another new face in the resort realm.
-Virgin Hotels Las Vegas, part of the Curio Collection by Hilton, is slated to open early this year and will feature a fun yet sophisticated desert modern vibe that reflects the surrounding landscape.
-A stellar collection of unique dining options include Nobu by chef Nobu Matsuhisa and MB Steak by David and Michael Morton, to name a couple.
-Their very own Commons Club includes The Kitchen eatery, The Bar, The Shag Room lounge, and Funny Library Coffee Shop.
-The property also will debut a five-acre pool oasis including a multi-functional event lawn space.
-With the opening of the hotel, the brand is introducing an upgraded mobile app Lucy that allows guests to have a truly “touch free” experience via mobile keys, controlling lighting, thermostats and TVs, ordering room service and the ability to check out, all from a smart device.
+The newest face in the resort realm is ready to be experienced.
+Virgin Hotels Las Vegas, part of the Curio Collection by Hilton, is now open bringing its fun yet sophisticated modern vibe to Las Vegas.
+A stellar collection of 12 unique dining options includes the energetic Mexican cantina, Casa Calavera, and poolside European spot, Kassi Beach Club, to name a couple.
+Virgin’s very own Commons Club includes The Kitchen eatery, The Bar, The Shag Room lounge, and Funny Library Coffee Shop.
+Cool off at the five-acre pool oasis including the Day Club – both opening in May – or catch some the multi-functional Event Lawn.
+The brand also introduced Lucy, a mobile app that allows guests to have a truly touch free experience via mobile keys, controlling lighting, thermostats and TVs, ordering room service and check in, all from a smart device.

 Raiders Tavern & Grill